San Antonio Crawl Space Repair

 Typical crawl space repair involves inferior methods, including inserting wooden or steel shims between the concrete blocks and the wooden structure.
 While shimming may initially seem effective, it has to be adjusted every few years.

 Signs of Foundation Issues with Crawl Spaces

 Pier and beam homes with settling will experience sagging.
 This means floors will sag or slope.
 Windows and doors may be difficult to open and close—causing a hazard as well as being frustrating.
 Non-load bearing walls may begin to pull away from the structure along the top edge of the wall.
-All of these interior symptoms may point to an even larger issue under your home.
+All of these interior symptoms may point to construction problems or an even larger issue under your home.

 Left unrepaired, a sagging home due to foundation issues with homes with crawl spaces will only get worse over time.
 Shifting beams, floor joists, wall joists, and walls themselves may cause plumbing to move within walls or under your home, causing further damage.

 Our Foundation Repair Method for Homes with a Crawl Space